 Even though Dr. Fauci said the US is transitioning out of the pandemic phase of Covid 19, we’re still experiencing its effects, especially on the economy.

 The pandemic disrupted global supply chains, including oil.
 Although the supply of oil dropped at the height of the pandemic due to supply chain issues, people were not moving around much, meaning the demand stayed equally low.

 Now that almost everyone is back to work, we are yet to make up for the short supply during the pandemic.
 As a result, there’s a global oil shortage, which has driven the prices to stratospheric heights.

 Inadequate Local Oil Production

 For the past couple of decades, the US has relied on foreign oil for its operations.
 The top US oil suppliers are Canada, Mexico, Russia, Saudi Arabia, and Colombia.

-In 2022, there’s a problem with the Canadian supply (diplomatic issues) and the Russian supply (sanctions over the Ukraine invasion.)
-Therefore, without enough local production, the US is facing a major oil shortage.
+In 2022, there was a problem with the Canadian supply (diplomatic issues) and the Russian supply (sanctions over the Ukraine invasion.)
+Therefore, without enough local production, the US is currently facing a major oil shortage.

 What State Has the Highest Price of Gas Right Now?

 According to CNBC, the state of California has the highest gas prices, with a gallon costing $5.74.
 This is almost a dollar over Nevada, which has the second-highest gas prices at $4.96 per gallon.